joosthb/digital_herbert/README.md

 ## Local compile esphome

-compiling esphome firmware is pretty heavy on a raspberry so local (laptop) compile helps.
-You can run this locally like this:
+Since compiling esphome firmware is pretty heavy on a raspberry with limited internet uplink (as is in camper) local (laptop) compile is preferred.
+Therefore, esphome is split into a different compose file.

+Deployment strategy is to run following locally:

 ```
-docker compose -f compose.local.yaml run --rm esphome compile *.yaml
+docker compose -f compose.local.yaml up
 ```

+Then "UPDATE ALL" from dashboard [http://localhost:6052/](http://localhost:6052/).

+Then rerun from within RV.

 # Raspberry pi bootstrapping